zajdee/puppet-kpn-sslcertificate/README.md

 ## Module Description

 This sslcertificate module will allow you to install and remove your certificates on Windows machines.
-It can manage pfx, cer and crt certificates.
+It can manage pfx, cer, crt and pem certificates.

 The module is based/uses code from the following module:
 - voxpupuli-puppet-sslcertificate: https://github.com/voxpupuli/puppet-sslcertificate